10-Q 1 gh-20230930.htm 10-Q gh-20230930

 (in thousands)

-The following tables summarize the Company’s cash equivalents and marketable debt securities’ amortized costs, gross unrealized gains, gross unrealized losses and estimated fair values by significant investment category:
+The following tables summarize the Company’s cash equivalents, restricted cash and marketable debt securities’ amortized costs, gross unrealized gains, gross unrealized losses and estimated fair values by significant investment category:

 Amortized CostGross Unrealized GainGross Unrealized LossEstimated Fair Value